two women creating an llc

 • Flexible membership: LLC members (owners) can be individuals, partnerships, trusts, or corporations, and there is no limit on the number of members.
 S corporations (which is a corporation that has elected to be taxed as a pass-through entity under Subchapter S of the Internal Revenue Code) are much more restricted in who can be a shareholder, and there is a maximum limit on the number of shareholders.

 • Management structure: LLC members (owners) can manage the LLC or elect a management group to do so.
-Corporations, on the other hand, are managed by a board of directors, not shareholders.
-When an LLC is managed by members (a “member-managed” management structure), owners oversee daily business operations.
+When an LLC is managed by members (a “member-managed” management structure), the owners oversee daily business operations.
 When managed by appointed managers (a “manager-managed” management structure), the LLC resembles a corporation, where business management is the responsibility of the directors and officers rather than the owners (shareholders).

 • Pass-through taxation: LLCs typically do not pay taxes at the business entity level.
 Any business income or loss is "passed-through" to owners and reported on their personal income tax returns.
 Any tax due is paid at the individual level.
 Corporations that cannot or choose not to be taxed as an S corporation are taxed at the business entity level and their shareholders are taxed on the income distributed to them.
 (This type of corporation, which is the default when you incorporate, is known as a C corporation because it is taxed under IRS Subchapter C of the IRC.)